 The members of FLCRC elect members to the Board of Directors at the Annual General Meeting.
 Terms are generally for two years.
 There are a minimum of five directors, including officers and Past President.

 The Officers of the club are: The President, whose role as chief executive officer includes supervising the other officers in the execution of their duties.
-The Vice President assists the President.
+Board members assist the President as needed.
 The Secretary maintains all records of the club except financial.
 The Treasurer maintains all books of account and prepares all financial reports.